KeerthiPeruka/ai201-project3-takemeter/README.md

 ## AI Use 2

-I used ChatGPT to help interpret the evaluation results, including the confusion matrix, precision, recall, and F1 score, and to organize the README so it addressed all of the project requirements.
-I reviewed the notebook outputs myself, verified the reported metrics, and revised the explanations before including them in the final submission.
+I used ChatGPT to help interpret the evaluation results, including the confusion matrix, precision, recall, and F1 score based on project requirements.
+I reviewed the notebook outputs myself, verified the reported metrics, and fixed the errors when needed.

 ---